ananace/Kunlaboro/Readme.md

 ----------------

 The code for Kunlaboro can be found on github at this link: https://github.com/ace13/Kunlaboro.
 With the code in your hand you can use the provided CMakeList to generate project files for your favourite platform.

 Feel free to send me issues, and/or patches for any problems you find in my code.
 Or provide me with constructive critisism, as I doubt this to be the most optimal code possible.
+Github has an excellent issue tracker for this exact function, also feel free to fork it and make your own changes to the code.

-Kunlaboro is designed to easily fit into your project and is therefore set up to be statically compiled as a small library.
+Kunlaboro is designed to easily fit into your project and is therefore set up to be statically compiled as a small library, perfect to just stick into your already existing git project as a simple submodule.

 Requirements
 ------------